tlcornell/magic/docs/coding_examples/shot_leading.md

 ## Caveat #3: Chronon breaks introduce instability

 One problem with any long-ish algorithm is that chronon breaks can happen in the middle of it.
 That means that suddenly you move, and they move too, making sensor data obsolete.
-Worse, you may have lost sight of them, meaning that `sys.agents.data` is now a `null` value, and trying to read drive or distance values from it will trigger an error.
+The `sys.agents` (pseudo-) register, or the `sys.agents.data.fresh` register can be tested if you need to know how fresh your data is.

+> There is a remote possibility that on a chronon break you will pick up fresh data about a different target.
+So in the worst case you might get the X coordinate of one target and the Y coordinate of another.
+This is going to be pretty rare, and the only penalty is you waste a shot, so probably not something to lose sleep over.

-First, you want to get sensor data into local variables as soon as possible, because local variables aren't affected by what's going on in the arena.
+You probably want to get sensor data into local variables as soon as possible, because local variables aren't affected by what's going on in the arena.
 The code as presented does not always do that, because I wanted to present it in a logical order, introducing new things as much as possible only when they are about to be needed.
 In fact, your very first lines of code should really be: